ilastik/ilastik-conda-recipes/README.md

 ```

 #### Notes on using the tracking package:
 Tracking requires CPLEX, and it looks for these libraries using the environment variable `CPLEX_ROOT_DIR`.
 Point it to the root of your CPLEX installation when using the tracking workflow in ilastik, or when building the `pgmlink` conda package yourself.
+Before building or running the tracking workflow, execute the [CPLEX installation commands on the ilastik website](http://ilastik.org/documentation/basics/installation.html) to create shared CPLEX libraries.

 Then, install conservation tracking and its dependencies as follows
 ```